 3) associatedCrossResourceSub attribute shall be set to the resource identifier of this <crossResourceSubscription> resource being created.

-4) notificationEventCat attribute shall be set to the same value in the <crossResourceSubscription> resource representation.
+4) notificationEventCat attribute shall be set to the same value in the <crossResourceSubscription> resource representation if present.
+Otherwise, it shall not be set.

 ii) If any <subscription> for a target resource cannot be successfully created, the receiver shall send an unsuccessful response with a "CROSS_RESOURCE_OPERATION_FAILURE" Response Status Code to the Originator; the receiver shall also delete already created <subscription> resources at other target resources that were created based on the presence of regularResourcesAsTarget.